OneBrick/onebrick-android/README.md

 ### My Events:
 * Show future and past events of mine
-* Show event details of mine
+* Show event details of my event

 Screen captures of OneBrick app
 ===============